eric-rizzi/teaching/_course_specifics/independent_study.md

 ![GitLab Pipeline]({{ site.baseurl }}/assets/independent_study/gitlab_pipeline.png)

-In the final part of the independent study, students learn to build and deploy their code using two pipeline: a source code pipeline and an infrastructure pipeline.
-Once they are able to deploy, they learn and add a lot of software engineering best-practices such as a dashboard and integration tests.
+In the penultimate portion of the independent study, students learn to build and deploy their code using two pipeline: a source code pipeline and an infrastructure pipeline.
+Once they are able to deploy, they learn how (and why) to add a lot of software engineering best-practices such as a dashboards and integration tests.

-In the end, students are able to create a simple Lambda based service that stores information in both S3 and DynamoDB and can be called via the internet using API Gateway.
+In the end, students are able to deploy a simple Lambda based service that stores information in both S3 and DynamoDB and can be called via the internet using API Gateway.
 As a final "cherry on top", they then replace the API call they made in their GitHub Pages website to a call to their own API.